 - Setting Up the Recording Space, Instruments, and Microphones

 - Recording Tracks

 Completion of Critical Listening 1 or equivalent knowledge and experience is required.
 Basic skills operating a multitrack recording system of your choice (connecting microphone inputs, adjusting recording levels, assigning inputs to recording tracks, creating monitor mixes) and bouncing mixes to WAV files or recording/importing external mixes into your computer will also be required.
-To meet the DAW proficiency requirements, you may benefit from taking any of the following courses: Pro Tools 101, Pro Tools 110, Producing Music with Logic, Producing Music with Reason, Producing Music with Cubase, Producing Music with Ableton Live.
+To meet the digital audio workstation (DAW) proficiency requirements, you may benefit from taking any of the following courses: Pro Tools 101, Pro Tools 110, Producing Music with Logic, Producing Music with Reason, Producing Music with Cubase, Ableton Live Fundamentals.